-21. Please indicate your preference for the following:

-\boxtimes Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system.

-\Box Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system.

-$\hfill\square$ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.

-Please indicate reasons for your preference:

-- 22. Are there other options for transferring existing dogs onto the centralised system? - 23.
-Which of the following would you support to cover the costs of migrating existing data? - $\hfill\square$ an increase in the registration fee - \Box a one-off payment by dog owners - □ other have to refer to both the centralised system and individual local government dog registers.
+21. Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☐ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
+Please indicate reasons for your preference: It is hard to know which option is the best because the number of lifetime registered dogs in the state is unknown.
+If it is a relatively small number of the total database then manual entry or owner registration might be a better option 22.
+Are there other options for transferring existing dogs onto the centralised system?
+23. Which of the following would you support to cover the costs of migrating existing data? ☐ an increase in the registration fee ☐ a one-off payment by dog owners ☐ other ☐ none This cost should be borne by the State Government

-☑ none As this has been brought about by the State Government the State should fund the cost

-One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would
+One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.